ShayHill/shayallenhill_site/_posts/2019-02-12-nassim-nicholas-talebs-dart-problem.md

 This is meant to be a solution at a middle-school reading level (starts just after add, subtract, multiply, and divide).
 In 4 languages: English, “Math”, Python 3, and Haskell.

-Coders will identify optimizations everywhere, I’ve tried to keep the code explanations as close as possible to the English-language explanations–*no skipped (“optimized away”) steps or hidden algebra*.
+Coders will identify optimizations everywhere, I’ve tried to keep the code explanations as close as possible to the English-language explanations---*no skipped (“optimized away”) steps or hidden algebra*.

 ## first, forget about the grid